-Cloud storage is everywhere in today's multi-device environment where people want to access content across multiple devices wherever they go.
-Dropbox is the most widely used cloud storage service due to its elegant UI and flawless multi-platform compatibility.
-There are numerous official or unofficial Dropbox clients available on multiple platforms.
+Cloud storage is everywhere in today's multi-device environment, where people want to access content across multiple devices wherever they go.
+Dropbox is the most widely used cloud storage service thanks to its elegant UI and flawless multi-platform compatibility.
+The popularity of Dropbox has led to a flurry of official or unofficial Dropbox clients that are available across different operating system platforms.

 Install and Configure Dropbox Uploader on Linux